-Extant approaches for inferring haplotypes from genotype data include parsimony approaches [4,16], maximum likelihood methods [9], and statistical methods [21,23].
-Here we consider a perfect-phylogeny-based technique for haplotype inference, first introduced in a seminal paper by Gusfield [17].
+Extant approaches for inferring haplotypes from genotype data include parsimony approaches [3,12], maximum likelihood methods [7], and statistical methods [18,20].
+Here we consider a perfect-phylogeny-based technique for haplotype inference, first introduced in a seminal paper by Gusfield [13].
 This approach assumes that the underlying haplotypes can be arranged in a phylogenetic tree, so that for each SNP site the set of haplotypes with the same state at this site forms a connected subtree.
-The theoretical elegance of the perfect phylogeny approach to haplotyping as well as its efficiency and good performance in practice [3,6] have spawned several studies of the problem and its variants [1,6,19].
-For more background on perfect phylogeny haplotyping see [18].
+The theoretical elegance of the perfect phylogeny approach to haplotyping as well as its efficiency and good performance in practice [2,5] have spawned several studies of the problem and its variants [1,5,15].
+For more background on perfect phylogeny haplotyping see [14].

-A more restricted model is the perfect path phylogeny model [12,13], in which the phylogenetic tree is a single long path.
-The motivation for considering path phylogenies is the discovery that yin-yang (complementary) haplotypes are very common in populations [26].
-The presence of such haplotypes implies that under the prefect phylogeny model any phylogeny has to take the form of a path.
-We previously found that over 70% of publicly available human genotype matrices that admit a perfect phylogeny also admit a perfect path phylogeny [12,13].
-In the presence of missing data, finding perfect path phylogenies appears to be easier since this problem is fixed-parameter tractable [13], which is not known to be the case for perfect (branching) phylogenies.
-This suggests that the perfect path phylogeny model is somewhat easier computationally.
-In this paper we give further evidence to this claim.
+A more restricted model is the perfect path phylogeny model [9,10], in which the phylogenetic tree is a single long path.
+The motivation for considering path phylogenies is the discovery that yin-yang (complementary) haplotypes, which imply that in the prefect phylogeny model any phylogeny has to take the form of a path, are very common in human populations [22].
+We previously found that over 70% of publicly available human genotype matrices that admit a perfect phylogeny also admit a perfect path phylogeny [9,10].
+In the presence of missing data, finding perfect path phylogenies appears to be easier since this problem is fixed-parameter tractable [10], which is not known to be the case for perfect (branching) phylogenies.